-Update: This article was last updated on 14th November 2019 to reflect the accuracy and up-to-date information on the page.
+Update: This article was recently updated to reflect the accuracy and up-to-date information on the page.

 A call center’s overall productivity depends on how the agent workforce performs in tandem with the available technologies.
 Here, the role of a call center manager is vital.
 Call center managers are like the essence of it all; they hold together the technologies and the agents to develop an amalgamation that benefits both individuals and the business.